Inflation -- who cares? Monetary Policy in Times of Low Attention: Quantifying Attention

 I focus on the Survey of Professional Forecasters (SPF) from the Federal Reserve Bank of Philadelphia, as well as the Survey of Consumers from the University of Michigan (SoC).
 In the Appendix, I show that the findings extend to other data sets as well.
 For the SPF, I consider individual and aggregate forecasts.
 The main focus is on expectations about the quarter-on-quarter percentage change in the GDP deflator, which is available since 1969.
 I drop forecasters for which I have less than eight observations.
 As a robustness check, I will show that the results are robust to using expectations about the consumer price index, CPI.
 This data series, however, is only available since 1979.

 While the SPF provides data on expectations about the next quarter, the SoC only provides one-year-ahead expectations.
 Therefore, I will compare them to the actual year-on-year changes in the CPI.\footnote{The question in the SoC is not explicitly about the CPI but about ``prices''.
-It is standard in the literature to compare it to the CPI.} A drawback of the SoC is that it includes the same survey respondents at most twice.
-Therefore, estimating how individuals update their expectations is infeasible.
-Thus, I consider average (and median) expectations instead of individual ones.
+Using GDP deflator inflation instead of CPI inflation barely affects the results.} As the SoC does not have a panel dimension, I consider average (and median) expectations.
 Additionally, I estimate attention using the Survey of Consumer Expectations from the Federal Reserve Bank of New York (SCE).
 The SCE, launched in 2013, has a panel structure and thus allows me to estimate attention using individual-consumer data, at least for the period after 2013.
 Data on actual inflation comes from the FRED database from the Federal Reserve Bank of St. Louis.
-Appendix \ref{app:stats} provides summary statistics and plots the discussed time series.
+Throughout, I focus on the pre-Covid period and end the sample in 2019Q4.\footnote{In a follow-up paper, I study the implications of changes in people's attention to inflation in driving high and persistent inflation and show that this offers a potential explanation for the inflation surge that occurred after the Covid-19 pandemic \citep{pfauti2023inflation}.} Appendix B provides summary statistics and plots the discussed time series.

+\citet{jorgensen2019anchored} estimate how strongly anchored inflation expectations in the U.S. are and how this changed over the last fifty years.
+I extend their empirical strategy in several dimensions.
+First, I allow the persistence of perceived inflation to change over time and do not restrict it to follow a random walk.
+Second, I show that not only aggregate professional forecasters' expectations have become more anchored, but also consider individual-specific expectations, as well as consumers' inflation expectations.
+Third, I do not impose the structure of the New Keynesian Phillips Curve on the data but directly estimate attention simply based on the proposed law of motion for inflation expectations.
+That said, we will see that my results are consistent with the results in \citet{jorgensen2019anchored}.